-Blue Ocean Marine (BOM) personnel and AUV (through OSRL) are based in Perth and BOM will organise transport to Darwin via commercial flight.
+BOM personnel and AUV (through OSRL) are based in Perth and BOM will organise transport to Darwin via commercial flight.
 The AUV will be mobilised to the spill location by vessel and deployed into the water by a davit arm or crane.

 Implementation of this OMP will require a field deployment vessel.
-The vessel specifications should allow for:
+The vessel specifications should allow for;

-- · Covering the required sampling area;
+- covering the required sampling area

-- Vessel class and service category;
+- vessel class and service category

-- Safe access to water for sampling; and
+- safe access to water for sampling; and

-- Davit arm or crane for AUV deployment, if required.
+- davit arm or crane for AUV deployment, if required.

-It is expected to be no larger than the project vessel used for the petroleum activities.
+It is expected to be no larger than the project vessel used for the Woollybutt activities.